davedawkins/doodletoy/README.md

 <img src='https://user-images.githubusercontent.com/285421/145910359-c913e999-3062-4899-85b5-e07d53d04fd9.png' width='600px'>

 It's at this stage you'll be grateful you don't have any non-standard ports for your Appwrite server installation.
-I think I managed to do this, but when anything went wrong, this was what I suspected first and so I decided that standard ports would just remove that as a possible issue.
-Now that I have everything working (well...), I may go back and see what's possible.
+I managed to configure everything with non-standard ports at one point, but when anything went wrong, this was what I suspected first and so I decided that standard ports would just remove that as a possible issue.
+Now that I have everything working, I may go back and see what's possible.
 Ideally I want a single host instance with multiple `https://` domains served on standard ports, for Appwrite and for the web app.

 Once you have these set up, this is how you initiate a user session via an external provider: